Online Teaching Resources

-On both Mac and PC you can find the name of your computer by looking for the white property tag sticker on the computer.
-Adding "tag" to the six digit number on that sticker will create the computer name on our network.
-For example, if the number on the sticker is "123456", your computer name for remote access would be "tag123456".
+On both Mac and PC, you can find the name of your computer by looking for the white property tag sticker on the computer.
+Adding "tag" to the six-digit number found on the sticker creates the computer name on our network.
+For example, if the number is "123456" then your computer name for remote access would be "tag123456".

 Other Methods | PC

 You can also find the computer name on your PC by: